OtheringBelonging/BayAreaZoning/README.md

 <img src="obi_logo.png" width="275" height="100">

-# Othering &amp; Belonging Institute's Residential Zoning Data
+# San Francisco Bay Area Residential Zoning Data
+## Published by The Othering &amp; Belonging Institute

-This data repository contains the Othering &amp; Belonging Institute's residential zoning data, originally analyzed and published in the reports [Racial Segregation in the Bay Area, Part 5](https://belonging.berkeley.edu/racial-segregation-san-francisco-bay-area-part-5) and [Single-Family Zoning in the SF Bay Area: Characteristics of Exclusionary Communities] (link pending).
+This data repository contains the Othering &amp; Belonging Institute's residential zoning data, originally analyzed and published in the reports [Racial Segregation in the Bay Area, Part 5](https://belonging.berkeley.edu/racial-segregation-san-francisco-bay-area-part-5) and [Single-Family Zoning in the SF Bay Area: Characteristics of Exclusionary Communities](https://belonging.berkeley.edu/single-family-zoning-san-francisco-bay-area).

 ## Citation
 Menendian, Stephen, Samir Gambhir, Karina French, Arthur Gailes.
-2020. *Othering &amp; Belonging Institute's Residential Zoning Data*.
+2020. *Single-Family Zoning in the San Francisco Bay Area: Characteristics of Exclusionary Communities*.
 Distributed by Othering &amp; Belonging Institute.

 ## About the Data
 This repository includes parcel-level shapefiles for all incorporated municipalities and unincorporated areas of the nine bay area counties: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.
 Each shapefile contains a categorization of residential zoning based on the most recent publicly available zoning maps and municipal code at the time of initial analysis (summer 2020).
 Zoning has been separated into three main categories, designated under the *Zoning* field: